 For additional graduate awards, visit the York Financial Assistance section of the Faculty of Graduate Studies website.
 You can also see a listing of external awards elsewhere on this site.

 All awards listed on this website are subject to change or cancellation without notice.

-The York University Continuing Student Scholarships are distributed annually in August for the upcoming fall/winter session to undergraduate degree students who have achieved outstanding academic results in the previous summer and fall/winter sessions (i.e. for Fall/Winter 2020-2021, the terms considered will Summer 2019 and Fall/Winter 2019-2020).
+The York University Continuing Student Scholarships are distributed annually in August for the upcoming fall/winter session to undergraduate degree students who have achieved outstanding academic results,8.0 GPA or greater, in the previous summer and fall/winter sessions (i.e. for Fall/Winter 2021-2022, the terms considered will Summer 2020 and Fall/Winter 2020-2021).
 Students become eligible for this scholarship following the completion of their first 24 York credits.
 Students who receive a renewable entrance scholarship or award are not eligible to receive this scholarship.
-The scholarship is in the form of a tuition credit for courses taken in the undergraduate Faculties of Environmental Studies, Fine Arts, Glendon, Health, Liberal Arts and Professional Studies, Schulich School of Business, Science or Lassonde in the upcoming fall/winter or summer sessions.
+The scholarship is in the form of a tuition credit for courses taken in the undergraduate Faculties of Environmental and Urban Change, School of Arts, Media, Performance and Design, Glendon, Health, Liberal Arts and Professional Studies, Schulich School of Business, Science or Lassonde in the upcoming fall/winter or summer sessions.

 No application is required to be eligible for this award.
 Recipients are selected on the basis of academic merit.

 The time of year when this award is offered.
 This gives you an idea about when you'll need to apply for the award.
 The most common is In-Course (Fall/Winter), indicating that the award happens during the Fall/Winter session.